Uniswap/docs/docs/contracts/uniswapx/fillers/filleroverview.md

 </details>

 <details>
-  <summary>How are OrderHash, RequestId, and QuoteId generated?
-Are they guaranteed to be unique?</summary>
+  <summary>How is the OrderHash generated?
+Is it guaranteed to be unique?</summary>

     OrderHashes are generated from the hash of the witness information from the order, and are thus guarenteed to be cryptographically unique.